 Which vibe coding tool is best for beginners?
 Lovable for non-technical builders who want to ship without writing code.
 Replit for beginners who want to learn with AI assistance while still seeing the code.
 Both have low skill floors and produce working products quickly.

 Can I actually build a real SaaS with vibe coding tools?
 Yes.
-The more relevant question is whether you can maintain it.
+The more relevant question is whether you can maintain, observe, and hand it off.
 Products built with Cursor or Claude Code produce code an engineer can take over.
-Products built entirely with Lovable may require a full rebuild when they outgrow the platform’s capabilities.
-Revenue examples from the vibe coding community show both paths working, with different ceilings attached.
+Products built entirely with Lovable may require a rebuild when they outgrow the platform’s capabilities.

 Cursor vs Claude Code: which is better?
 They solve different problems.
 Cursor is an IDE where you direct every change.
 Claude Code is an agent that executes sequences of changes autonomously.
-For a developer who wants AI-assisted coding with full control, Cursor.
-For someone building complex, multi-file systems who’s comfortable letting the AI make a series of decisions, Claude Code.
-Many serious builders use both depending on the task.
+Use Cursor when control, review, and code ownership matter most.
+Use Claude Code when the work spans many files and you have the technical judgment to supervise it.

 Do I need coding experience to use these tools?
 For Lovable and Replit: no. For Cursor: helpful but not required.
 You’ll need to read code even if you don’t write it from scratch.
 For Claude Code: yes, or you’ll accumulate technical debt you can’t resolve without starting over.

 When should I switch tools as my product grows?
-When the tool can’t hold your codebase in context anymore (a Lovable signal).
-When refactoring is breaking things you can’t trace (a Replit signal).
-When you need engineers to take over and they can’t understand what was built (a universal signal).
-Products built in Cursor and Claude Code have the cleanest handoff path because the output is standard code in a standard environment.
+Switch when the tool cannot hold the codebase in context, refactors break things you cannot trace, or engineers cannot take over the output.
+Products built in Cursor and Claude Code usually have the cleanest handoff path because the output is standard code in a standard environment.

 When Vibe Coding Meets Production Requirements